gottfried-github/htmlat-rich/readme.md

 3. convert `span`s to `Text` nodes with `spanToTextTextNodes`

 If any html tags left in the text after sanitization, they will be escaped.

+## CLI
+Here is a [cli](https://www.npmjs.com/package/htmlat-cli) for this package, with some additional features.